Lighting Technology Energy Solutions

-- Michigan Advanced Lighting Controls Training Program (MALCTP) sessions will take place at the Electrical Institute Training Center (EITC) in Warren, MI.
+- The Michigan Advanced Lighting Controls Training Program (MALCTP) is provided by the Detroit Electrical Institute Training Center (EITC) in Warren, MI.
 MALCTP provides comprehensive training and certification for electricians and electrical contractors which include the integration of advanced lighting controls, system troubleshooting, design and maintenance.
 Classes are restricted to IBEW-NECA contractors.
-Information about upcoming training sessions coming soon.
+Please visit: detroiteitc.org for more information.

 - The Lighting Controls Association provides free, comprehensive online education about lighting controls technology and application, via their Education Express portal.
 Register here.

 - Both Consumers Energy and DTE Energy continue to host training opportunities for their respective trade ally networks and customers.
 Your local utility may also provide training.
 Please contact your utility directly to learn more about their upcoming training opportunities.